pazguille/async-img/README.md

 If you are a front-end developer you must know about [Progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement).
 Progressive enhancement focuses on the content.
 Images are content, and the content must be showed without JavaScript, images too.

-The `.no-js` class should be removed by javascript script, so you can modify/display/hide things using css if js is disabled.
+The `.no-js` class should be removed by javascript, so you can display/hide things using css if JS is disabled.

 ```css
 .no-js [data-async] {